MAGICS-LAB/GERM/README.md

 If you have any question regarding our paper or codes, please feel free to start an issue.

-If you use GERM in your work, please kindly cite our paper:
+If you use GERM in your work, please kindly cite our paper and code:

-**DNABERT-2**

 ```
 @misc{zhou2023dnabert2,
       title={DNABERT-2: Efficient Foundation Model and Benchmark For Multi-Species Genome},